Aliases for ATF6B Gene

 GeneCards Summary for ATF6B Gene

 ATF6B (Activating Transcription Factor 6 Beta) is a Protein Coding gene.
 Diseases associated with ATF6B include Narcolepsy.
-Among its related pathways are TNF signaling pathway and Mitotic G1-G1/S phases.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Insulin secretion.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is ATF6.

 UniProtKB/Swiss-Prot for ATF6B Gene

 Transcriptional factor that acts in the unfolded protein response (UPR) pathway by activating UPR target genes induced during ER stress.
 Binds DNA on the 5-CCAC[GA]-3 half of the ER stress response element (ERSE) (5-CCAATN(9)CCAC[GA]-3) when NF-Y is bound to ERSE.